-You’ll notice this right away if you see big swirls next to the bush you’re fishing before your bait gets in the strike zone.
+You’ll notice this immediately if you see big swirls next to the bush you’re fishing before your bait gets in the strike zone.
 It’s an occurrence I’ve seen everywhere I’ve fished during spring.
 Some anglers think the lure is spooking them, but it’s the line coming through the water and raking across their backs that freaks them out.

 Of course, if you’re wearing quality polarized sunglasses and look closely, you can probably see these bass holding just beneath the surface.
 Those fish can still be caught, but you must change your presentation and be a little sneakier.

-First, choose a lure that stays in the upper part of the water column, like a smaller spinnerbait, jerkbait, floating worm or something that doesn’t sink fast.
+First, choose a lure that stays in the upper part of the water column, like a smaller spinnerbait, jerkbait, floating worm, or something that doesn’t sink fast.
 If the bass are on a jig bite, downsize the jig and swim it through the top 10 inches of water.

 Secondly, use a longer rod and hold your rod tip high to keep the line out of the water as much as possible.
 This is when mono works better than fluorocarbon line because it doesn’t sink as fast and stays near the surface,

 Remember, if you’re catching small bass this spring, look nearby for bigger fish.
 And if you’re spooking fish, downsize your bait and keep your line out of the water.
 You’ll catch more fish throughout the day and bigger ones, too.